 - Where did your previous or existing agency fail to deliver – perhaps you’re appointing an agency for the first time?

-The more you can explain, the better the PR agency can focus their pitch back to you.
+The more you can explain, the better the agency can focus their pitch back to you.

-It’s not about bad-mouthing your previous PR agency.
+It’s not about bad-mouthing your previous agency.
 It’s about letting us know that your expectations are realistic because clients can often have wildly unrealistic expectations of what they want their PR agency to achieve.

 You likely won’t be shocked to hear that we evaluate the incumbent agency’s work.
 What you may be surprised to hear is that we often find that it has been good and confess that we’re not likely to do much better.